hconley6695/mobile-portfolio/README.md

 Optimizations that I have done:
 * Minified css and javascript files using Gulp
+* Add "transform" and "will-change" to the class "randomPizzaContainer" for browser to anticipate the changes
 * Changed all instances of querySelector and querySelectorAll to the more efficient getElementById and getElementByClassName depending on whether a class or id is needed.
 * Changed out document.body request in "for" loop in changePizzaSizes function.
 This prevents the browser from having to rerender the page every time the loop is run.
 Added a style "for" loop within the changePizzaSizxes function to set the width, preventing the browser from having to render the page in between setting the styles.